Residence Life Philosophy

 Residence Hall Staff Organization

-There is a full-time associate dean of students: residence life, student accountability, and restorative justice, an assistant director of housing and residence life, and two full-time lead residence directors (RDs) that comprise the residence life leadership team.
+There is a full-time director of residence life, student accountability, and restorative justice, an assistant director of housing and residence life, and two full-time lead residence directors (RDs) that comprise the residence life leadership team.

 Community Advisors (CAs) are student staff members of the residence life staff.
 There is a CA designated to live on each floor of the residence halls.
 Each residence hall is divided into units with student community advisors as leaders.
 CA’s are carefully selected and trained to serve as community builders and facilitators.